- Winter health risks are not a single seasonal event but a multi-variable map: respiratory, cardiac, trauma, environmental and viral.

 Same air, four simultaneous physiological effects:

-- Narrows bronchi (reflex bronchospasm) — primary trigger of COPD/asthma exacerbations.
+- Narrows bronchi (reflex bronchospasm) — primary trigger of Chronic Obstructive Pulmonary Disease (COPD)/asthma exacerbations.

 - Vasoconstricts peripheral vessels — blood pressure rises, cardiac workload increases, cardiac event risk increases.